HOW TO GO ABOUT MOVING HOUSE IN BERLIN

 If you’re unable to come to an agreement, consider hiring a lawyer.
 Also, get in touch with the Berlin Tenants Association for further assistance.

-Be hesitant to hire random guys from Craigslist who are scam artists who demand full upfront payment.
-There’s been many Berliners who’ve had such thieves make off with all of their belongings (it happened to friends of mine).
+Don’t hire random people from Craigslist or Facebook.
+Many scam artists will demand full upfront payment and then never show up.
+Other thieves make off with your of their belongings nver to be heard from again (it happened to friends of mine).

 10) Register Your New Address